edgedb/edgedb/docs/guides/cloud.rst

 graphically, inspect your schema, and browse your data.

-Find bugs?
-Have Questions?
+Questions?
+Problems?
+Bugs?
 ==========================

 Thank you for helping us make the best way to host your EdgeDB instances even better!
 Please join us on `our Discord <https://discord.gg/umUueND6ag>`_  to ask questions.
+If you're experiencing problems, check `our status page
+<https://www.edgedbstatus.com/>`_ to find information on any service outages.
 Report any bugs you find by `submitting a support ticket
 <https://edgedb.com/p/cloud-support>`_.